takemobiteam/takemobi-test.github.io/docs/index.md

 ## Bookings & Flights Introduction

 A **Booking** represents a need for a one-way Transfer (a ride in a vehicle) for a group of passengers (1 or more).
-A group represented in a single Booking generally has booked a tour together, will be on the same flight, and will be staying at the same hotel.
+A group represented in a single Booking has booked a tour together, will be on the same flight, and will be staying at the same hotel.

 For every group who books a tour together, there will generally be 2 one-way Bookings sent to Mobi because there are 2 one-way Transfers.
 For example, if the group is going to Cancún, there would be the following 2 one-way Bookings:

 - **Arrival** to a tour Destination: a Transfer picks up the group at the Cancún airport & brings them to their hotel
-- **Departure** from a tour Destination: a tTansfer picks up the group at their hotel & brings them to the Cancún airport
+- **Departure** from a tour Destination: a transfer picks up the group at their hotel & brings them to the Cancún airport

 Guests that have itineraries involving multiple Hotels may have additional transfers, so they would have 1 or more additional Bookings with the "Between Hotels" type.